confluentinc/ksql/design-proposals/klip-32-sql-testing-tool.md

 take in a flag that allows failure messages to be output as machine-readable JSON, and this will leverage our existing REST API JSON formats and be helpful for users reporting test failures programmatically via some CI pipeline.

+### Implementation

+There are two ways of implementing such a testing tool:

+1. backed by multiple topology test drivers, one for each query
+1. backed by a real Kafka cluster

+The initial implementation will be scoped to just the former implementation in order to ensure speedy test execution.
+Since YATT will help drive development, it is necessary that the tests run quickly - both in batch and as single test cases.

 ### Extensions